UK 'turns blind eye to dirty Russian money'

 The committee's report urges the government to show "stronger political leadership" on the issue by taking a number of actions, including:

-- further sanctions against "Kremlin-connected individuals"
+- Further sanctions against "Kremlin-connected individuals"

 - Closing loopholes in the existing sanctions regime